ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 You can find your local International House on the [:link: International Citizen Service page][International Citizen Service].
 You can book an appointment online ([:link: Copenhagen Booking Page][State Admin Book Time]) but those are usually fully booked so it is best simply to go in during their opening times, take a number, and wait in line.

-:exclamation: The International House is also where you should go in order to get help with the paperwork for a European Union Residence Permit, Tax Card, Foreign and Driving License, not just CPR#s.
+:exclamation: The International House is also where you should go in order to get help with the paperwork for a European Union Residence Permit, Tax Card, or Foreign Driving License, not just CPR#s. **To get a Residency Permit you will most likely need to bring a work contract signed within the last 30 days.**

 [How to get a CPR number]: https://international.kk.dk/artikel/how-do-i-get-cpr-number